 - Fixed issue on network settings that get reverted to default after their upgrades

-- Storage spaces expanded by fix in Build 16241 for remediating the desktops in bad state
+- Storage spaces expanded by fixing in Build 16241 for remediating the desktops in a bad state

-- Fixed issue on narration starting from page top after you switching to new tab and back to Edge again
+- Fixed issue on narration starting from page top after you switched to the new tab and back to Edge again

 - Fixed issue of Windows Defender recognizing folder in File Explorer for scanning purpose, even if the folder name contains #

-- The Windows Search Service will no more remain frozen on startup after upgrade
+- The Windows Search Service will no more remain frozen on startup after an upgrade

 - Fixed issue on performance lag regarding games like World of Warships, World of Tanks, and World of Warplanes of Wargaming